Hexavalent Chromium Testing Lab Houston, TX

 IH Consultants & Industrial Hygiene Programs

 Multi-client Cr(VI) monitoring programs across welding, plating, and coating industries.
-AGT Labs provides Na₂CO₃ filter kits with pre-configured overnight return shipping on ice, NIOSH 7605 IC analysis, and compliance reports against OSHA action level, PEL, and NIOSH REL — all three limits on every report.
-AIHA LAP accreditation number and clear compliance determination on every result.
-Refrigeration confirmation noted in report chain of custody.
+AGT Labs provides Na₂CO₃ filter kits with pre-configured overnight return shipping on ice, OSHA ID-215 (v2) IC analysis, and compliance reports against OSHA action level, PEL, and NIOSH REL — all three limits on every report.
+AIHA IHLAP accreditation number and clear compliance determination on every result.
+Aerospace and surface coating facilities that perform chromate spray operations may also require solvents and acid mist testing to evaluate solvent vehicle and acid aerosol exposures during the coating process.

 Client Support